The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

-In e-commerce photography processes, where speed is critical to maintaining a competitive edge, this delay becomes particularly annoying.
+In e-commerce photography processes, where the Speed is essential to maintain a competitive advantage, this delay becomes particularly annoying.
 Missed deadlines can result in lost sales prospects, incomplete listings, or delayed introductions.

 Statistics that highlight the problem

-• According to studies, 40% of teams spend more time doing manual, repetitive tasks than they should be spending on creative work
+• According to studies, 40% of teams are spending more time on manual, repetitive tasks than they should be spending on creative work.

-• 30% of e-commerce businesses cite the slow pace of visual production as a major obstacle to expanding their businesses.
+• 30% of e-commerce businesses cite slow visual production as a major obstacle to expanding their businesses.

 • Automated systems can reduce time spent on manual tasks by up to 50%, which significantly improves turnaround times.